 5. Take frequent breaks

-Like I said, take breaks as and when needed.
-Personal wellness as a remote worker is not limited to doing things only.
+As I said, take breaks as and when needed.
+Self care at work is not limited to doing things only.
 It’s also about not doing anything at all.
 Build breaks into your to-do lists.
 Include rest time in your daily work schedule.
 Take power naps in the afternoon.
 This will not just give you the rest you need but slowing down will also improve your productivity.
 Be as intentional as you can while working remotely or from home.

 6. Move your body

 The inside of your body is as important as the outside.
 Your self care at work must include some moving time in your daily schedule.
 Thus, set aside some time for it.
 Morning walks or evening walks, stretching, or full-blown workouts, choose what suits you and stick to it.
 It increases blood circulation in the body and prevents the body from unnecessary cramps and aches.